Mango Groove (album): "Two Hearts"

 Mango first released this song as a single in 1985, when the band had a different (and smaller) lineup.
 It was the first recording they made with Claire Johnston.
 When they re-recorded it in 1988 for their debut album, they used a slightly different arrangement.
 The back cover of the single describes the song as a "township waltz".

 "Pennywhistle"

 "Pennywhistle" is a kwela song composed by Mduduzi Magwaza and Siphu Bhengu; Magwaza plays the pennywhistle parts in the recording.
 The song was previously released as the B-side to the 1988 single "Mau Mau Eyes"; it has since been rereleased in more than a dozen compilation albums.

 "Lalissa"

 "Lalissa" (a misspelling of the verb lalisa) is the only song on the album whose lyrics are primarily in Zulu (or, indeed, any Bantu language).
 The lyrics (written by Siphu Bhengu) are soothing words sung to a baby whose mother is away.
 In France, Totem Records released the song as a B-side to "Dance Some More" in 1989.
 It has reappeared on several Mango Groove compilation albums over the years.

+Packaging

+The album's cover art features photography by Fiona MacPherson.
+The band photo on the front cover includes (from left to right) bandmembers Mduduzi Magwaza (alto sax, penny whistle), Gavin Stevens (drums, percussion), George Lewis (guitar), Phumzile Ntuli (vocals), Beaulah Hashe (vocals), John Leyden (bass guitar, vocals), Claire Johnston (lead vocals), Marilyn Nokwe (vocals), Banza Kgasoane (trumpet), Alan Lazar (keyboards, piano), and Sipho Bhengu (tenor sax, vocals).

+Mickey Vilakazi, the band's trombonist and author of "Hellfire", is not pictured on the cover.
+Vilakazi died in 1988, just days before the recording of the album began.
+In the liner notes of Tusk Music's CD releases of the album, there is a photo of Vilakazi taken by Chris Chapman.

+Printed on the liner of (at least some of) the LP record releases is a reproduction of the first page of a passbook belonging to bandmember Mduduzi Magwaza.
+Passbooks were identity documents that the 1952 Pass Laws Act required Black South African people to carry.
+Pass laws restricted the movement of Black people throughout South Africa, and significantly affected their daily lives.
+Between 1916 and 1981, more than 17 million Black South Africans were arrested for violations of the Act, or of related pass laws.